sparanoid/almace-scaffolding/_app/_posts/note/2014-06-05-markup-example.md

         1. Ordered list
         2. Ordered list
 4. Ordered list

+---

+## “This should be replaced.”

+“This should be replaced.”

+## ‘This should be replaced.’

+‘This should be replaced.’

+## 「This should be replaced.」

+「This should be replaced.」

+## 『This should be replaced.』

+『This should be replaced.』

+## （This should be replaced.）

+（This should be replaced.）

+---

 Most of these elements are styled by browsers with few modifications on our part.